kestra-io/docs/content/docs/15.how-to-guides/debezium.md

 For a description of the required permissions, see [Descriptions of user permissions](https://debezium.io/documentation/reference/3.0/connectors/mysql.html#permissions-explained-mysql-connector).

 ::alert{type="info"}
 If using a hosted option such as Amazon RDS or Amazon Aurora that does not allow a global read lock, table-level locks are used to create the consistent snapshot.
-In this case, you need to also grant LOCK TABLES permissions to the user that you create.
+In this case, you need to also grant `LOCK TABLES` permissions to the user that you created.
 See [snapshots](https://debezium.io/documentation/reference/3.0/connectors/mysql.html#mysql-snapshots) for more details.
 ::

 3. Finalize the user’s permissions: